Are they a “no?”

 What are some insider tips and tricks to make your mark?
 A survey by Eventbrite revealed that a staggering 78% of respondents said that the design of an invitation influenced their decision to attend an event.
 That's right—first impressions matter, even in the world of invitations.
 This highlights the importance of investing time and effort into creating visually appealing invitations that captivate the recipient's attention.

-You want to note the date and time (both the kick-off and ending time) and the location of the party.
+You want to note the date and time (both the kickoff and end times) and the location of the party.
 It's not just about aesthetics; the language used in an invitation is equally crucial.
 The wording, or what we call semantics in the trade, is important.
 Fast fact: If you use a call to action, such as "Join us" or "Celebrate with us," this can achieve in a higher response rate compared to a dry RSVP - répondez s'il vous plait – respond if you, please.

 Or if you want a bigger group.
-Then you can play in a round-robin format that way you can invite more guests.
+Then you can play in a round-robin format, which lets you invite more guests.
 For example, you have to play with two teams on & two teams off.
 But before you send out the invitations, I recommend you do one vital thing.
 Ask your child who they desperately want to come to their party.
 Is their BFF available on your proposed date?
 Phone or text that kiddo’s parents to check if they can make it on that day.
-That way you can send out the party invites knowing that your child will not be devastated if their bestie cannot make it.
+That way, you can send out the party invites knowing that your child will not be devastated if their bestie cannot make it.
 When considering the big date, avoid super competitive dates.
 Like, for example, it’s a bad idea to organise a party on Grand Final Day.
-Also don’t compete with Mother’s Day or Father’s Day.
+Also, don’t compete with Mother’s Day or Father’s Day.

 Next, consider timing.
 Timing is important, even when it comes to invitations.

-You may not be surprised to hear that sending invitations too early can lead to a decline in attendance while sending them too close to the event can result in scheduling conflicts.
-Send invitations out 3 weeks before your party is ideal.
-This gives guests enough time for excitement to build without losing the enthusiasm.
+You may not be surprised to hear that sending invitations too early can lead to lower attendance, while sending them too close to the event can cause scheduling conflicts.
+Sending invitations out 3 weeks before your party is ideal.
+This gives guests enough time for excitement to build without losing enthusiasm.

 Thank you so much for tuning in.
 I know excitement for your special day is building.
 And you next time we will explore how to throw a party on a budget.
 That’s next time on “Laser Tag Logs.”